Refugee Travel Document FAQ

 Question: What’s the different between a Refugee and an Asylee?

 Even though the terms “asylee” and “refugee” are sometimes used interchangeably, there is a slight difference between the two categories of immigrants.
-A refugee is a person who escaped their country of nationality and is unable to not willing to return to it because they are afraid of punishment.
+A refugee is a person who escaped their country of nationality and is unable to or not willing to return to it because they are afraid of punishment.

 Question: Who needs a Refugee Travel Document?

 The following foreign nationals who would like to travel outside the United States need a Refugee Travel Document:

 Question: Who can apply for a Refugee Travel Document?

 Not sure you are eligible to apply for a Refugee Travel Document?
 You can free check eligibility through DYgreencard without providing any personal information.
 When you are ready for applying for it, our professionals can help you handle the application.
 All you need to do is just answer a few simple questions online.
 Then we take care of the rest.
 You entire application package will be carefully reviewed by an immigration attorney to ensure its success.
 Learn more or get started today!

 Question: Can I apply for a Refugee Travel Document if my asylum application is still pending with USCIS?

 No. You must be granted asylum status first to apply for a Refugee Travel Document.